JermellB/restagraph/README.md

 - `values` is an optional list of acceptable values for an attribute.
 If it's not set, it has no effect.
     - It's a comma-separated list of values, which turns the attribute into a kind of enum.
 If it's defined, the API will only accept values in this list when setting the attribute's value.

+Neo4j does not provide a way to record an explicit null value for an attribute, so this API treats all attributes as having a default of `null`.
+It also only returns attributes with non-null values in response to GET queries.
+This has two semantic implications:

+- If a given attribute is not included in the response to a GET query on a resource, the correct interpretation is that its value is `null`.
+- All PUT requests for updating attributes are changes of state.
+This API does not have the concept of _creating_ an attribute representation via a PUT request.

 ### Relationships between resource-types